Gabaldonlab/jloh/README.md

 ### extraction of heterozygous regions

 Heterozygous regions are extracted based on clusters of heterozygous SNPs.
-The minimum number of SNPs defined with `--min-het-snps` eliminates regions with too little SNPs.
+The minimum number of SNPs per kbp is defined with `--min-snps-kbp` parameter, which eliminates regions with too little SNPs.
 The maximum SNP distance (`--snp-distance`) defines how far can the SNPs be within one cluster.
 This produces a list of heterozygous regions that will then be ignored in LOH block detection.

 ### Extraction of candidate blocks